Braided Pesto Bread

 Thoroughly mix all the dry ingredients in a bowl, make a well in the centre and gradually pour in the tepid water.
 For belt and braces, we ensure the water is 30-35°C, the ideal temperature to activate the yeast.

-Grease a large bowl with the olive oil, place the dough in it, cover with a tea towel and allow to proof in the warmest part of your kitchen until it has doubled in size which should take about 60-90 minutes.
+Grease a large bowl with the olive oil, place the dough in it, cover with a tea towel and allow to proof in the warmest part of your kitchen until it has doubled in size.
+That should take about 60-90 minutes.

 "Knock back" (as they call it in the trade) the dough by kneading for a minute on a flour-dusted surface and roll into a rectangle as thin as you can manage.